Are Anxiety Meds Bad for You? Understanding the Risks and Benefits

 Selective Serotonin Reuptake Inhibitors (SSRIs)

-SSRIs often appear among the first recommendations for anxiety.
+SSRIs are often the first medications recommended for anxiety.
 They work by boosting serotonin levels in the brain.
-Examples include Lexapro, Zoloft, and Paxil.
+Common examples include Lexapro, Zoloft, and Paxil.

 Key points about SSRIs: